prajapatiprathamesh/Crowd_Funding_SQL/README.md

 ## Technologies Used
 - **Database Management System**: SQL
+- **Programming Language**: Python
-- **Data Analysis Tools**: SQL queries to extract and aggregate data
+- **Data Analysis Tools**: SQL queries to extract and aggregate data, Python for data import.

+## Data Import Using Python
+This project includes a Python script to facilitate importing data into SQL Workbench.
+The script automates the process of loading a dataset into the SQL environment, ensuring efficiency and accuracy.

+### Python Script
+The Python script accomplishes the following:
+- Reads the dataset from a file (e.g., CSV, Excel).
+- Establishes a connection to the SQL Workbench database.
+- Creates or updates the table schema as needed.
+- Inserts data into the table.

 ## Usage